Everything you need to know to make the best Acai Bowls Recipe at home, complete with four easy variations, topping ideas, and foolproof tips.

 • Consistency is Key: The more frozen your ingredients are, the thicker your bowl will be.

-To Freeze Bananas: Use slightly overripe ones for more flavor.
-Peel, slice into 1-inch pieces, and space on a parchment-lined tray to freeze.
-Then, store in freezer bags (lasts 3-4 months).
-Use straight from the freezer for a perfect addition to your bowl.
+To Freeze Bananas: Use slightly overripe bananas for more flavor.
+Peel, slice into 1 inch pieces, freeze on a parchment lined tray, then transfer to freezer bags.
+Use straight from frozen.
+Lasts 3 to 4 months.

 Topping Ideas: